-Safari binoculars are one of the first things to pack when going on your next African safari.
-In this guide we will cover what to look for when choosing good binoculars for safari as well as a few handy tips and recommendations.
-We’ve been getting a-lot of requests lately by Australians planing their African safari trips and needing some expert binocular advice.
+Binoculars are one of the first things to pack when going on your next African safari.
+In this guide, we will cover what to look for when choosing good binoculars for safari as well as a few handy tips and recommendations.
+We’ve been getting a lot of requests lately by customers planning their African safari trips and needing some expert binocular advice.
 So here it is:

 Do I Really Need Binoculars for Safari?

-Do I Need the Highest Quality Expensive Binoculars for Safari?
+Do I Need the Highest Quality or Expensive Binoculars for Safari?

 Certainly not!
 There is no need to go overboard.
 Especially if you’ll only be using them once or twice in a lifetime.
-If you are a dedicated birdwatcher or a regular observer then checkout our birdwatching binoculars guide otherwise just get quality, solid, mid-priced binoculars.
+If you are a dedicated birdwatcher or a regular observer, then check out our birdwatching binoculars guide, otherwise just get a pair of good quality, mid-priced binoculars.

 What’s the Best Magnification for Safari Binoculars?

 High magnification is always nice to have.
-Unfortunately it is nearly useless for safari!
-The problem with all that zoom is that your image becomes unstable.
+Unfortunately, it is nearly useless for safari!
+The problem with too much zoom is that your image becomes unstable.
 There is no space in the safari vehicle for using a tripod so powerful binoculars are not a good option.
 Another reason is that higher magnification also means a narrower field of view.
-In safari you will often need to spot animals hiding around large bushy areas.
+In safari, you will often need to spot animals hiding around large bushy areas.
 A wide field of view will allow you to achieve that.
 So, in our opinion, 8x or 10x is the perfect magnification for safari.
 Any more than that will result in an unstable image.

 What’s the Best Lens Size for Safari Binoculars?